-An obvious extension of Example 3.1 is to move from the deterministic inputs of Example 3.1 to inputs chosen according to a random distribution.
+An obvious extension of Example 3.1 is to move from deterministic inputs to inputs chosen according to a random distribution.
 We thus look at a simple random example, where we can once again compute by hand the true solution and thus contrast with the output of the algorithm.

-Example 3.2.
-Again we consider the single measurement case and set b = 1, and $\lambda = 10^{-2}$ but this time we assume that we observe N features, $u_1, \ldots, u_N$ , which are randomly and independently drawn according to either the exponential distribution with parameter 1, the normal distribution with mean 1 variance $10^{-4}$ , and the uniform distribution on (0, 1).
+Example 3.2 (Random input).
+Again we consider the single measurement case and set b=1, and $\lambda=10^{-2}$ but this time we assume that we observe N features, u_1,\ldots,u_N , which are randomly and independently drawn according to either the exponential distribution with parameter 1, the normal distribution with mean 1 and variance 10^{-4} , and the uniform distribution on (0,1).
 This purposefully simplified situation is considered because it is easy to derive the true solution to the feature set induced by the solution of (1.1).
-We compare this answer (the ground truth) with the following procedure: we use Matlab's lasso routine to attempt to compute an element x in SolUL(b, U) and then set any values of x larger in absolute value than a parameter 'threshold' to 0 and consider the resulting vector's support.
+We compare this answer (the ground truth) with the following procedure: we use MATLAB's LASSO routine to attempt to compute an element x in $Sol^{UL}(b,U)$ with $U=(u_1,u_2,\ldots,u_N)$.
+Next, we set any values of x smaller in absolute value than a parameter 'threshold' to 0 and contrast the resulting vector's support with the ground truth.